 We recommend that rabbits reside in cages or pens inside your house.
 Ideally, they will be in an area that is frequented by their family, so they can be included in activities and properly socialized.
 Housing them in your bedroom isn't necessarily ideal as they can make quite a bit of noise at night, even thought they are NOT nocturnal.
 The following items are some great ideas for rabbit housing, accessories and bunny-proofing.

 Metal dog crates or kennels are excellent for rabbit cages.
-We recommend crates no smaller than 42 inches for a single small rabbit and either 48 or 54 inch crates for pairs or larger rabbits.
-We sell 42 and 48 inch crates at our shelter.
+We recommend 48-inch or 54-inch crates.
+We sell 48-inch crates at our shelter.
 They can also be found on Amazon here.
 We also find that the 2 door option is the best for ease of use and cleaning.
 We also sell cotton rugs and custom cage liners at our shelter to help make your rabbit's cage their home.

 You can add ramps and shelves fairly easily to these crates to provide more room to run and added enrichment for your rabbit.